 It didn't help that Kitsune kept teasing her about it, tying her tongue with embarrassment.

 'Aauuuu.
 I'm sorry Emiya-san,' she thought as the girls discussed the pervert's punishment if he ever got close to Shinobu or any other girl.
 'It's my fault if they think you are a bad person.'

 "Ne, Is a pervert good to eat?"
 Kaolla asked out of the blue.

 "No!" was the unanimous answer.
 The last thing anyone wanted was for Kaolla to set herself on a quest to get her piece of a man to taste.
 Literally.
 Even Kitsune with all her jokes wasn't that bad.

-Too bad that the day was far from over and the figurative storm still had hit them with the full of its might.
+Too bad that the day was far from over and the figurative storm still hadn't hit them with the full power of its might.

 The bike spluttered as the engine stopped.
 The red haired man pulled the key out of the ignition and stared at the flight of stairs at his left.